 Nuts for keto are low in carbs, making them a great snack for the low-carb, high-fat keto diet.
 Nuts also contain some protein, healthy fat, and a variety of nutrients and antioxidants.
-However, not all nuts are appropriate for the keto diet.
+However, not all nuts are appropriate for the keto diet—some are too high in carbs, or have added sugars for flavoring that make them unsuitable for keto dieters.

 1. Pure Traditions Sprouted Pili Nuts